 Bar Length: 20″ is the most common size for this model but you could use an 18″ or even a 24″ if needed

 The Husqvarna Rancher is considered a professional grade saw.
-This is one that is sold at real dealers a lot of the time but you can get it from Amazon as well.
+This one that is sold at real dealers a lot of the time as well.
 This is the one you are going to want to get if you have to go somewhere like Tractor Supply to buy a saw.
 It is a bit heavier than a Stihl so that may be something you want to consider.
 Since this is a larger saw I would only recommend this for those that plan on doing a lot of chainsaw work that involves larger trees or putting back a lot of firewood for the winter.

 Electric & Battery Powered

 These are okay for small jobs but not practical for heavy use.
 They consume a lot of power if you are using alternative energy like a generator or solar.
 You also need an extension cord or the ability to keep their batteries charged up to use them.
 The plus side is that quality electric saws are far cheaper than gasoline-powered saws.